inform-us/requirements_specifications/rules/spo2.md

  10. if none of the rules matched then label the patient as 'fallthrough'
 ---
 # SPC CHARTS
-## SpO2 Graphs 2, 3 and 4- Daily percentage SpO2
+## SpO2 -Daily percentage above, below, within SpO2 target
 Operational definition = of the patients who are on oxygen therapy and have had SpO2 targets set in EPIC, what proportion are above, below and within their SpO2 targets on a daily basis?

 ### GROUP PATIENT HOURLY DATA INTO CALENDAR DAY